 IaC is a principle (or process) of provisioning and managing your infrastructure through machine-readable definitions instead of using physical hardware configuration.
 To put it in better terms, instead of manually setting everything by yourself, you create a configuration file.
 Some people call IaC golden rule for DevOps.

 With IaC, you can spin your resources to match your needs (utility computing).
 New peak of visitors?
 You just adjust your infrastructure to the new load.

-Before IaC, Ops and Devs a had hard time managing your resources.
+Before IaC, Ops and Devs had a hard time managing your resources.
 You were always setting up your servers, configuring networks, creating routing tables, or installing software — all that on your hardware.
 If you had more visitors, it could take weeks to adjust for this load.
 Not only that, but any update takes a lot of time (updating databases, checking dependencies, and much more) and resources.

 That is why IaC is gaining popularity as it is a modern response to the old situation.

 Approaches of IaC - Declarative (functional)